 In 2022 we published a Climate Guide for Dairy Farms (in Finnish and Swedish), which offers comprehensive information and practical guidance on reducing milk’s carbon footprint.

-Below we have outlined the emissions reduction targets in percentages and what we are doing to get our milk carbon footprint to zero by 2035.
+Below we have outlined the emissions reduction targets and what we are doing to get our milk carbon footprint to zero by 2035.

 Just like forests, grass also has the ability to sequester carbon from the atmosphere.
 More than a quarter of Finnish fields are grasslands.
 So how we cultivate them does make a difference.